Ancient Celtic warfare: Germanic cultures

-Close to the Rhine, in the region of Westphalia and Lower Saxony, multiple La Tène spearheads have been identified in local context at Borchen-Gellinghausen, Olfen-Kökelsum and Schnippenburg, and two La Tène swords at Wilzenberger.
-Schnippenburg's site is an interesting case of Middle La Tène influence on several aspect of the local lifestyle (fortification, adornment, weaponry, cult).
-Quoting Sebastian Möllers: "Until 10 to 15 years ago, there was still the assumption that the La Tène culture was largely confined to the described core space.
+Close to the Rhine, in the region of Westphalia and Lower Saxony, multiple La Tène spearheads have been identified in local contexts at Borchen-Gellinghausen, Olfen-Kökelsum and Schnippenburg, and two La Tène swords have been found at Wilzenberger.
+Schnippenburg's site is an interesting case of Middle La Tène influence on several aspect of the local lifestyle, including fortification, adornment, weaponry and cults.
+Möllers notes that "until 10 to 15 years ago, there was still the assumption that the La Tène culture was largely confined to the described core space.
 However, the results of recent research paint a whole new picture.
 And especially in this context, the findings of the Schnippenburg is a very special place."

-The Przeworsk culture is a culture beginning at the 2nd century BC; it is characterized by a cultural facies strongly influenced by the La Tène culture.
+The Przeworsk culture originated in the 2nd century BC and is characterized by a cultural facies strongly influenced by the La Tène culture.
 Compared to Elbe cultural groups, the Przeworsk culture is best documented regarding weaponry prior to the period of the Roman Empire, as cremation graves are frequently accompanied by weapons.
-It is generally interpreted as warlike society.
-On the matter, Celtic iron chain belts, iron scabbards, spurs, knives and fibula are found in the graves.
-In contrast to the scabbards found in other Germanic regions, Przeworsk culture seems to have adopted the characteristic suspension of Middle La Tène swords during the first half of the 2nd century BC.
-Although single edged swords commonly related to Germanic cultures are also common in warrior graves.
-A sword with a bronze pseudo-anthropomorphic hilt elements typical of the Middle La Tène has been discovered in the Vistula River close to the village of Siarzewo (Poland).
+It is generally interpreted to be a warlike society.
+Celtic iron chain belts, iron scabbards, spurs, knives and fibula have been found in their graves.
+In contrast to the scabbards found in other Germanic regions, Przeworsk culture seems to have adopted the characteristic suspension of Middle La Tène swords during the first half of the 2nd century BC, although single edged swords commonly related to Germanic cultures are also common in warrior graves.
+A sword with bronze pseudo-anthropomorphic hilt elements, typical of the Middle La Tène, has been discovered in the Vistula River close to the village of Siarzewo (Poland).

 Thracians

-The Celts influenced Thracian warfare in the adoption of certain long swords by the Triballi, for example, although this was not universal among the Thracians.
-Another weapon, the sica, was called the Thracian sword (Ancient Greek: Θρᾳκικὸν ξίφος) though it did not originate there, despite its popular usage.
+The Celts influenced Thracian warfare in, for example, the adoption of certain long swords by the Triballi, although this was not universal among the Thracians.
+Another weapon, the sica, was called the Thracian sword (Ancient Greek: Θρᾳκικὸν ξίφος), although it did not originate there.
 Considered Thrace's national weapon, the sword's ultimate origin was the Hallstatt culture and the Thracians may have or adopted or inherited it.

 Dacians

 Several archaeological discoveries suggest an important influence on the Dacian warfare and culture.
-Celtic chariots have been found in Geto-Dacian territories at the actual locations of Curtuiuşeni, Apahida, Fântânele, Gălăoaia, Cristuru Secuiesc, Vurpăr and Toarcla.
-Celts introduced their typical horned saddle as it is observed in Dacian necropolis along items belonging to the La Tène culture.
-Dacians incorporated Celtic long swords, round shield bosses and helmets in their panoply, a good example is the tumulus N°2 of Cugir necropolis.
-Iron chain belts and chainmails are also interpreted as the result of Celtic influence.
-The Celtic-Germanic Bastarnae were an important part of the Dacian army when they inflicted a harsh defeat to Gaius Antonius Hybrida.
+Celtic chariots have been found in Geto-Dacian territories such as Curtuiuşeni, Apahida, Fântânele, Gălăoaia, Cristuru Secuiesc, Vurpăr and Toarcla.
+Celts introduced their typical horned saddle, as it is observed in a Dacian necropolis, along with items belonging to the La Tène culture.
+Dacians incorporated Celtic long swords, round shield bosses and helmets in their panoply, as can be seen in the tumulus N°2 of Cugir necropolis.
+Iron chain belts and chain mail is also interpreted to be the result of Celtic influence.
+The Celtic-Germanic Bastarnae were an important part of the Dacian army, where they inflicted a harsh defeat to Gaius Antonius Hybrida.
 The Celts played a very active role in Dacia and the Celtic Scordisci were among the tribes allied to the Dacians.